 Price Points

-The price of silver foil changes with type and thickness.
-Pure silver foil is the most expensive.
+The price of feuille d'argent changes with type and thickness.
+Feuille d'argent pur is the most expensive.
 It uses real silver and needs special care.
-Silver-plated foil is cheaper.
+Feuille métallique argentée is cheaper.
 It has a thin silver layer on another metal.
 Imitation silver foil is made from aluminum.
 It is the cheapest and good for crafts and big batches.
 Thicker foils last longer but cost more.
 Thin foils are better for small, careful work and cost less.

 Thicker foil is stronger but costs more money.